Pennsylvania Department of Health

 The facility recognizes all residents have the potential to be affected.
 Please see sections 3 and 4 for system changes and monitoring.

 The nursing staff scheduler will be re-educated by the Nursing Home Administrator on the required nurse staffing ratio for nurse aides.
 Recruitment of nursing staff will continue via facility website, indeed, social media websites, job fairs and off-site recruiters.
-Agency will be utilized for open shifts and call offs as needed and available.
+Agency will be utilized for open shifts as needed and available.

 Calculation of daily shift ratios will be completed and reviewed for accuracy by the scheduler, DON, or NHA.
 All efforts will be made to meet the staffing ratio.
 If call offs occur, all efforts will be made to attempt to fill that position.